microsoft/Kusto-Query-Language/doc/hassuffix-operator.md

 ---
-title: The case-insensitive hassuffix string operator - Azure Data Explorer
+title:  The case-insensitive hassuffix string operator
 description:  Learn how to use the hassuffix operator to filter data with a case-insensitive suffix string. ms.reviewer: alexans ms.topic: reference